SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 The notification doesn't include any information about the changes that triggered it.
 Your application is expected to use the [GetChanges API](https://msdn.microsoft.com/EN-US/library/office/dn531433.aspx#bk_ListGetChanges) on the list to query the collection of changes from the change log and store the change token value for any subsequent calls when the application is notified.

 ## Event types

 SharePoint webhooks only support asynchronous events.
 This means that webhooks are only fired after a change happened (similar to **-ed** events), and thus synchronous (**-ing** events) are not possible.

 ## Error handling

-If an error occurs while sending the notification to your application, SharePoint will retry up to 5 times to deliver the notification.
-Any response with an HTTP status code outside of the 200-299 range, or that times out, will be attempted again 5 minute later.
+If an error occurs while sending the notification to your application, SharePoint retries up to 5 times to deliver the notification.
+Any response with an HTTP status code outside of the 200-299 range, or that times out, is attempted again 5 minutes later.
 If the request is not successful after 5 attempts, the notification is dropped.
 Future notifications will still be attempted to your application.

 ## Expiration

 Webhook subscriptions are set to expire after 6 months by default if an **expirationDateTime** value is not specified.

 You need to set an expiration date when creating the subscription.
 The expiration date should be less than 6 months.
 Your application is expected to handle the expiration date according to your application's needs by updating the subscription periodically.

 ## Retry mechanism

-If an event occurs in SharePoint and your service endpoint is not reachable (e.g., due to maintenance) SharePoint will retry sending the notification.
-SharePoint performs a retry of **5 times with a 5 minute wait time** between the attempts.
-If for some reason your service is down for a longer time, the next time when it's up and gets called by SharePoint, the call to the `GetChanges()` will recover the changes that were missed when your service was not available.
+If an event occurs in SharePoint and your service endpoint is not reachable (for example, due to maintenance) SharePoint retries sending the notification.
+SharePoint performs a retry of **5 times with a 5-minute wait time** between the attempts.
+If for some reason your service is down for a longer time, the next time it's up and gets called by SharePoint, the call to the `GetChanges()` recovers the changes that were missed when your service was not available.